Pranesh-FocusCraft/codespaces-blank/Notes.md

 if fallback = 'blocking', then page waits till the data is got and renders the content , so no undefined check needed

 since the data used in getStaticProps and getStaticPaths are same usually it has common function

+getServerSideProps render when the link is visited , so it doesnt need getStaticProps or getStaticPaths, as it render the page in server and sends to client